Hiking Wire Pass Trail - Outside of Kanab, UT

 Bring a sack lunch to eat at the wide open section at the end of the trail.
 Such a great spot to rest and explore.

-We did this hike in March with our three kiddos age 2, 5, and 8.
+I did this hike in March with three kiddos age 2, 5, and 8.
 The weather was perfect for light jackets, and the hike took us 2 1/2 hrs to complete with plenty of time to explore and eat a picnic lunch at the end.

 Bring plenty of snacks, sunscreen, lots of water, and good hiking shoes.